UNILAG raises task force to check sexual harassment, other offences

-UNILAG recently suspended two senior lecturers exposed in alleged sexual harassment in a BBC investigative documentary video, ‘African Eye’.
+The institution recently suspended two senior lecturers exposed to alleged sexual harassment in a BBC investigative documentary video, ‘African Eye’.

 The documentary also exposed some lecturers of the University of Ghana, Legon.